IshGill/Managers-Workstation/README.md

 Print out employee payslips and records by manually entering employee information or searching for employee’s record.
 ![0](https://user-images.githubusercontent.com/57751792/107190396-a3eb4e80-6a4f-11eb-9061-8a132cfdd96b.png)

-# Thanks for viewing my project!
+# Thanks For Viewing My Project!
+Please note this is still a work in progress.